Master Man (Marvel Comics): Wilhelm Lohmer

 Wilhelm "Willie" Lohmer first appears in the title Giant-Size Invaders.
-Portrayed as a physically frail American Bundist and Nazi sympathiser, Lohmer agrees to participate in an experiment in which he is subjected to the Nazi version of the Super-Soldier Serum.
-Endowed with physical abilities exceeding those of Captain America, the character is given a costume and the alias Master Man, with Lohmer to be the first of a new Aryan "master race".
-As Master Man, Lohmer battles the Allied superheroes The Invaders, but is defeated when his new abilities prove to be temporary.
+Originally a physically frail American Bundist and Nazi sympathiser, Lohmer agrees to participate in an experiment in which he is subjected to the Nazi version of the Super-Soldier Serum.
+Endowed with physical abilities exceeding those of Captain America, Lohmer is given a costume and the alias Master Man, intended to be the first of a new Aryan "master race".
+As Master Man, Lohmer battles the Allied superheroes the Invaders, but is defeated when his new abilities prove to be temporary.

-The character reappears in a two part story in the title Marvel Two-In-One, and with Nazi allies Brain Drain, U-Man and Skyshark plans to sabotage New York City with a new super weapon.
-The plan, however, is foiled by time travelling Fantastic Four member the Thing and the Liberty Legion.
+Master Man reappears in a two-part story in the title Marvel Two-in-One, and with Nazi allies Brain Drain, U-Man, and Skyshark plans to sabotage New York City with a new super weapon.
+The plan is foiled by time-traveling Fantastic Four member the Thing and the Liberty Legion.

-A revitalised Master Man, now possessing even greater abilities, reappears in the title The Invaders and ambushes the superteam while they are flying over Europe.
+A revitalised Master Man, now possessing even greater abilities, ambushes the Invaders while they are flying over Europe.
 During the course of a multi-issue storyline involving the Invaders' incarceration and eventual escape from a prison in Berlin, Master Man meets Julia Koenig, who courtesy of an accident gains abilities similar to his own and becomes the Nazi heroine Warrior Woman.
 At the insistence of Adolf Hitler, leader of the Third Reich, the two are to be married, his logic being that they are the progenitors of a new race.
-The ceremony, however, is interrupted when the priest is killed by rubble from a building damaged during a battle between the Invaders and German troops.
+The ceremony is interrupted when the priest is killed by rubble from a building damaged during a battle between the Invaders and German troops.
 Master Man and Warrior Woman retreat when confronted by the Human Torch, who becomes enraged when his ward Toro is wounded by gunfire.

-Master Man continues to be a perennial foe for the Invaders, battling the team while disguised as the hero the Destroyer and as part of a team formed by the Japanese spy Lady Lotus, the Super-Axis.
+Master Man continues to be a perennial foe for the Invaders, battling the team while disguised as the hero the Destroyer and as part of Super-Axis, a team formed by the Japanese spy Lady Lotus.

-In a flashback, Master Man assists Warrior Woman and Armless Tiger Man in partaking in an all-out invasion of Wakanda, where they fight against Captain America, T'Chaka, and Sgt.
-Fury and his Howling Commandos.

-Lohmer reappears in the title Cable, now an old man living in Switzerland and wishing to make amends for his past actions.
-He dies shielding Cable from a bullet fired by a member of the organization the Hellfire Club.
+Willie Lohmer reappears in the title Cable, now an old man living in Switzerland and wishing to make amends for his past actions.
+He dies shielding Cable from a bullet fired by a member of the Hellfire Club.